open-reaction-database/ord-schema/docs/overview.md

 We conducted a
 [survey](https://docs.google.com/spreadsheets/d/1waPzYvDKlb6TAwgsM7bLc7dhZnJ8G-WtVxJSlMhiVK0/edit#gid=585233854)
 in late 2019/early 2020 to help define the scope and use cases.
-The results are summarized here.
 With the help of 172 respondents, 93.5% of whom reported having a chemistry background and 20.8% a computer science background, we have established our focus on single-step organic reactions.

 We aim to accommodate data relevant to medicinal chemistry, process chemistry, flow chemistry, photochemistry, and electrochemistry.
 Time-course data,